michieltjampens/dcafs/docs/store.md

     </store>
 </stream>
 ```

-This would result in the humidity being stored in an int with id `meteo_humidity`.
+This would result in the humidity being stored as an int with id `meteo_humidity`.

 But the above would have actually been read like this:
 ```xml